-We ask for information about your child so that we understand the needs of disabled children in our area up to and including the age of 25 years old.
-Information about ethnicity is asked for to help with any anonymous statistics the Council is asked for or must provide and you can choose to tell us you would prefer not to say.
+We ask for information about your child or children so that we understand the needs of disabled children in our area up to and including the age of 25 years old.
+Information about ethnicity is asked for to help with any anonymous statistics the Council is asked for or must provide.
+You can choose to tell us or you can prefer not to say.

 We ask you about how you would like us to address you when we write to you to make sure post is correctly written; some people like to use the title, initial and surname but some people may prefer we use their first name instead.